WADComs/WADComs.github.io/_wadcoms/targetedKerberoast.md

 ---
 description: |
   targetedKerberoast is a Python script that can, like many others (e.g. GetUserSPNs.py), print "kerberoast" hashes for user accounts that have a SPN set.
+This tool brings the following additional feature: for each user without SPNs, it tries to set one (abuse of a write permission on the servicePrincipalName attribute), print the "kerberoast" hash, and delete the temporary SPN set for that operation.

   Command Reference: